Divergence of detachment forces in the finite Voronoi model: Introduction

 Here, we study the finite Voronoi model of Refs.~\cite{teomy2018confluent,huang2023bridging}, and demonstrate that in some circumstances the force required to detach two cells can diverge unphysically due to the imposed geometry of cell-cell contacts, preventing cells from rearranging.
-This is akin to---though more dramatic than---earlier results showing that the assumption of a strict Voronoi shape can eliminate the unjamming transition observed in vertex models~\cite{sussman2018no} and change the dynamics of heterotypic interfaces~\cite{lawson2024differences,yue2024scale}.
+This is akin to---though more dramatic than---earlier results showing that the assumption of a strict Voronoi shape can eliminate the unjamming transition observed in vertex models~\cite{sussman2018no} and change the dynamics of heterotypic interfaces~\cite{lawson2024differences,yue2024scale}. {Our results are part of the broader recognition of cusp-like, non-smooth forces at interfaces arising from topological interactions in cell mechanics~\cite{sussman2018soft}.}

 We introduce the active finite Voronoi model in Sec.~\ref{sec:model}.
 We then demonstrate that when simulating tissue fracture, the results systematically and unavoidably depend on the time step used in numerical simulation, with fracture vanishing at small time steps (Sec.~\ref{sec:time-step}).
 We then show that this pathology is not a numerical accident but a property of the finite Voronoi geometry.
 In Sec.~\ref{sec:doublet}, we analyze the simplest case of cell doublet detachment and show that the detachment force will diverge if there is an interfacial tension that differs between cell-cell and cell-medium interfaces.
 Based on this analysis, we propose a regularization to address this divergence in Sec.~\ref{sec:regularization}.
-In Sec.~\ref{sec:calibration}, we compare the finite Voronoi model with a deformable polygon model {that has the same energy function, but does not assume the strict Voronoi shape} and analyze two different calibration strategies in Secs.~\ref{sec:cal1} and \ref{sec:cal2}.
+In Sec.~\ref{sec:calibration}, we compare the finite Voronoi model with a deformable polygon model {that has the same energy function, but does not assume the strict Voronoi shape} and present two different calibration strategies in Secs.~\ref{sec:cal1} and \ref{sec:cal2}. {Finally, in Sec.~\ref{sec:fracture_transition}, we study the fracture--no-fracture transition in nonconfluent tissues using the finite Voronoi model and show that choices of regularization and calibration of the detachment forces can change these phase diagrams quantitatively and qualitatively.}